-ORDINANCE NO. 01-2013/14 - SECOND READING
+ORDINANCE NO. 01-2013/14 - INTRODUCED

-The Clerk published the title of Ordinance No. 01-2013/14: An Ordinance To Provide For The Levy Of Taxes In Florence County For The Fiscal Year Beginning July 1, 2013 And Ending June 30, 2014; To Provide For The Appropriation Thereof; To Provide For Revenues For The Payment Thereof; And To Provide For Other Matters Related Thereto.
-Councilman Mumford made a motion Council approve second reading of the Ordinance.
+The Chairman published the title of Ordinance No. 01-2013/14 and Declared The Ordinance Introduced: An Ordinance To Provide For The Levy Of Taxes In Florence County For The Fiscal Year Beginning July 1, 2013 And Ending June 30, 2014; To Provide For The Appropriation Thereof; To Provide For The Revenues Of The Payment Thereof; And To Provide For Other Matters Related Thereto.
+Mr. Smith noted for the record that there was a scrivener's error on page 53 in the Agenda package.
+The correct amount for Fund 10, County General Fund, should be \$52,211,780.